AmadeusBugProject/AmadeusGithubBugDataset/README.md

-# AmadeusGithubBugDataset
+# AmadeusGitHubBugDataset

-This repo contains everything required to reproduce what is described in "Root cause prediction based on bug reports" by T. Hirsch and B. Hofer.
+This repo contains everything required to reproduce what is described in "Root cause prediction based on bug reports" by T. Hirsch and B. Hofer, including the full data set, all code for data set creation and automated ML bug classification.
-Including the full dataset, all code for dataset creation and automated ML bug classification.
+As our work is ongoing this data set is subject to change.

-As our work is ongoing this dataset is subject to change.
+## The data set

-## The dataset
+ToDo: describe data set - what is it?

-### Using the dataset:
+### Using the data set:
 Create a python script, or console and run the following:
 ```python
 from pandasMagic import BugDataFrames, Filters